 With that being said, our offerings are not spaces for spiritual by-passing or escapism.
 We seek to ground our spiritual work in the realities of our living world, much of which requires our willingness to get uncomfortable and to create space for the holy shadow - those things that have long been denied and dismissed - to teach and guide us

 As a highly sensitive, introverted intuitive Michelle is attuned to the subtle realms and finds deep peace and clarity in the serenity of nature where she spends much of her time when she's not serving her clients.
-She is the calm in the center of the storm and the pearl of her essence is stillness.
-For this reason she requires plenty of space to nurture presence and to commune with the quiet, hidden aspects of life.
-As such, she is not afraid of the dark, rather she feels at home in the places where most people feel discomfort and aversion.

 In the in-betweens of everyday life, you can find Michelle wandering in the woods communing with the trees, foraging edible plants and mushrooms, sitting in stillness, working on landscape projects, studying a topic of interest, or sharing a deeply meaningful conversation with a friend.
 As an eco-sensual she is inspired every day by the way earth moves and nurtres her soul.

-As a trauma-informed MindBody Therapy Practitioner, Jessica holds the importance of body-centered transformation as central to healing and justice.
 Through her personal practice, Jessica seeks to support folks in creating a life of meaning and purpose; aligning daily practice with deepest held values; making necessary lifestyle shifts that make room for more aliveness and presence; and unlearning conditioned/colonized ways of being that get in the way of thriving.
 Grounded in social justice values, Jessica challenges and supports clients to take an honest look at themselves, while deepening their capacity to hold themselves and others in loving regard.

 In the blissful mundane of everyday life, Jess loves gathering all her friends together to share and co-create intentional, meaningful experiences.
-She thrives and nurtures her core by dancing, writing, crafting, and spending time in nature.
+She thrives and nurtures her soul by dancing, writing, crafting, and spending time in nature.
 She is inspired every day by the magic and beauty of earth and delights in capturing the essence of Earth through nature photography.